spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

   * ClientSecret
   * PublishableKey
   * Only for marketplaces: AccountId
-- Use the example JavaScript to render Stripe Elements on the order summary page.
+6. Stripe Elements is rendered on the order summary page.
+See [Example](#example) for rendering Stripe Elements.
 6. The customer selects a payment method in Stripe Elements and submits the data.
 7. The customer is redirected to the provided `return_url`, which makes another Glue API request (`glue.mysprykershop.com/checkout`) to persist the order in the Back Office.
 8. The customer is redirected to the success page of your application.